wighawag/hardhat-deploy/README.md

 ```

 You can also set it to `proxy: "<upgradeMethodName>"` in which case the function `<upgradeMethodName>` will be executed upon upgrade.
 the `args` field will be then used for that function instead of the contructor.
 It is also possible to then have a constructor with the same arguments and have the proxy be disabled.
 It can be useful if you want to have your contract as upgradeable in a test network but be non-upgradeable on the mainnet.
-Further documentation need to written for that.

 See example :